Business processes are how you deal with processes and procedures within your business.

-The checklist was simple and mostly included common-sense steps that were no brainers to all surgeons.
-However, when one of these steps is passed over, it increased the patient’s risk of infection, longer hospital stays, and even death.
+The checklist was simple and mostly included common-sense steps that were no-brainers to all surgeons.
+However, when one of these surgical checklists steps are passed over, it increased the patient’s risk of infection, longer hospital stays, and even death.

 So what happened when the checklist was implemented?
 There was a massive reduction in infection rates across all 8 hospitals.
 This shows that the power of a simple checklist cannot be overlooked.
 And the best part is that this not only applies to one industry, but to all of them, including business.

 Pronovost’s simple checklist save lives.

 Michigan introduced the checklist into their hospitals “their infection rates dropped by two thirds; 1500 lives and $200m [£100m; €126m] were saved in the first 15 months.”WHO launches guide to safer surgery

 In a study of 100 Michigan hospitals, he found that, 30 percent of the time, surgical teams skipped one of these five essential steps: washing hands; cleaning the site; draping the patient; donning surgical hat, gloves, and gown; and applying a sterile dressing.
 But after 15 months of using Pronovost’s simple checklist, the hospitals “cut their infection rate from 4 percent of cases to zero, saving 1,500 lives and nearly $200 million,”A simple checklist that saves lives

 Anesthesiologist and critical care specialist, Pronovost designed a small study using his checklist for central line placement, which had a very high infection rate in the ICU.
 Its implementation produced unexpected and dramatic results, a reduction of the ten-day infection rate from 11 to 0%.The Surgical Checklist Revisited